-Conventional wisdom may lead you to believe that soaking your smoking chunks in water will make them burn slower.
-While you can always conduct your own experiment by using pre-soaked smoking chunks, this usually won’t affect their burn time.
+Conventional wisdom may lead you to believe that soaking your smoking chunks in water will make them burn slower, but this is not the case.
 Research has shown that wood absorbs very little moisture, even when soaked for hours.

 And don’t assume that soaking your smoking chunks in water will make them produce more flavorful smoke.
 You may notice what appears to be thick smoking rising from your pre-soaked smoking chunks, but this is actually just steam.
 As the wet smoking chunks burn, the water will evaporate as steam.
 Soaking your smoking chunks in water won’t necessarily hurt, but don’t assume that it will make them burn slower.